 In addition to finding creative inspiration from all the great ideas on display, you’ll have the opportunity to meet local wedding professionals in your area face-to-face.
 It’s a great opportunity to ask questions and learn more about their experience and what they offer.
 In essence, attending a wedding show is a great way to accumulate a massive amount of information in a very efficient amount of time.

-Provide this email address at the show, and reserve your personal email address for the professionals you actually do book.
+Provide this email address at the show, and reserve your personal email address for the professionals you actually do hire.
 Trust me on this; some of my past clients have told me that in addition to being hounded by wedding vendors for days and weeks after the show, they still receive follow-up emails from wedding vendors years later.

 Also, feel free to invite your fiancé, as well.
 Someone has to carry that bag of promotional materials around! 😉

-They will tire quickly and be extremely bored.
-And if your child isn’t cooperating, it will be difficult to focus for both you and the vendor you are speaking with.
-Hire a babysitter; you’ll be glad you did and your local wedding vendors will be, too.
+Children will tire quickly and be extremely bored at a bridal show.
+And if your child isn’t cooperating, it will be difficult for both you and the wedding professional to focus and stay engaged in conversation.
+Please consider arranging for a babysitter; you’ll be glad you did and your friendly wedding vendors will be, too.

-Take a look at the show guide provided on the bridal show’s website before you go!
+Take a look at the wedding show guide provided on the bridal show’s website before you go!
 Visit each vendor’s website and do some light research.
 Cross the vendors off on your list that are not of interest to you.
 Not only will it save you valuable time at the show, but it will allow you to invest more time learning about the vendors you are interested in.

-Arrive early?
-Go left.
-Arrive late?
-Go right.
+Arrive Early?
+Go Left.
+Arrive Late?
+Go Right

-Don’t rush from booth to booth just grabbing business cards and flyers, as you could’ve easily just stayed home and found vendors on Google while watching Netflix or football playoffs.
-The point of a wedding show is to get a feel for the personality of each professional you speak with, so ask them your hardest hitting questions.
+Don’t rush from vendor to vendor just grabbing business cards and flyers, as you could’ve easily just stayed home and found vendors on Google while watching Netflix or the NFL playoffs.
+The point of a wedding show is to get a feel for the personality of each professional you speak with, so ask them your hardest-hitting questions.
 The best of the best are there to help you; they understand you are under no obligation to book or buy.

 Take a minute to listen to the offer of each vendor before deciding if their service is of interest to you.
 If it isn’t, it’s perfectly okay to politely decline with a “No, thank you” and continue on.
 If unsure, take their literature anyways and hold on to it.
 You’ll be glad you did down the road should you decide a string quartet, photo booth, or day-of coordinator is for you.